mike-ady/Stenokey/Documentation/Stenokey_Instructions.md

 11. Once you have tested all of the key switches, you can remove the flux from the back of the board.
 Be sure to use alcohol or flux remover sparingly to avoid having it migrate to the top of the board.
 The Matias key switches are not sealed.
 As with the rotary switches, alcohol or flux remover can wick into the key switches and flux residue can get into the switches and ruin them.

 12. Using a hot soldering iron, insert the 8 heat set inserts into the holes in the pads on the top cover.
-You may find it helpful to hold each insert in place with a pair of needle nose pliers until the plastic starts to flow.
 Push each insert down into its hole, until its top surface is flush with the top of its pad, or just slightly below.

-	Be sure to push straight down with the soldering iron, so that the inserts don't end up skewed.
-It takes a moment for the plastic to harden.
-You can use an M3 screw and quickly screw it into an insert then use it to straighten out an insert if it is skewed.
+Use gentle force and push straight down with the soldering iron, so that the inserts don't end up skewed.

+	If some plastic oozes up while inserting the heat set inserts, wait until the molten plastic has hardened, but is still warm (about a minute).
+Then slice off the excess plastic with a sharp knife.
+The plastic cuts most easily when it is warm, but not soft.
+If you need to push an insert deeper or right a slightly off skew insert, you shouldn't have any trouble.
+The inserts are quite forgiving as long as you use gentle force.

 13. Mount the circuit board onto the pegs on the base of the case.
 Fit the top cover to the base then screw in the 8 M3 screws to affix the cover to the base.
 Do not over tighten the screws.
 Insert the key tops into the key switches.
 At this point, the Stenokey is complete.
 Plug in the USB cable and the Stenokey is ready to use.

+14. (Optional)  As seen in pictures of the Stenokey, a logo has been affixed to the case.
+The logo was cut from standard sign making adhesive vinyl film using a craft cutter, Cricut Explore.
+The file StenoKeyLogo.svg (in the main distribution directory) was imported into Cricut Design Space, and resized there.
+The recommended size is approximately 75 mm x 6 mm.
+(The object height can be set to 1/4", resulting in a width of just under 3".)

+	The logo will need to be transferred to transfer tape and it will need to be weeded before applying the logo to the Stenokey body.
+These techniques are beyond the scope of this document, however there are numerous short tutorials on weeding, reverse weeding and applying vinyl labels, which are available on YouTube and other sites on the Internet.